dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

     - how do nodes closer to sources exert influence on rhythm/speed/sparsity of distribution without direct contact?

+#### Screwing with gossip protocols

+- if you understand that particular connections are being used as part of some network's gossip protocol or happen to essentially be a group's unintentional gossip protocol, then they are fairly simple to influence: either to spread information or to tap into the information being disseminated.

+#### Dual Argot Space of a Language

+Dual argot space of a language: the space of potential argots, and methods of argotization, which is not equivalent for languages.
+- expanding this space — particularly the grammatical/syntactical
+  methods that cryptolects use, their ability to disperse their preservation through linguistic evolution — is a critical evolutionary advantage of langauges
+- argots tend to arise around semoteleological pattern languages, where a key set of semiotic images & the relationships between them are preserved, while the argots surrounding them morph
+- gossip protocols determine the dispersion characteristics for knowledge about an argot

+#### The (Converse) of a Gossip Protocol: An Epistemic Game To Erase Information

+- Agents in a game who act to remove/cleanse knowledge from common/mutual knowledge sets.
+  - The Agents who are aware of the game interact with agents who aren't aware of it; they gravitate towards the epistemic "scent" of information they seek to control.
+  - Maintaining objectives of distribution freq. for specific pieces of info.
+There are some epistemic structures for which these agents intend to control the distribution: i.e. there should be some way to curtail the instances of these epistemic structures throughout the network.
+    - IRL this game is even more complex because those structures indicate knowledge of the games of power or evidence of games of power. so, in the former case, this means agents who possess the knowledge represented by these structures are capable of behaviors/intentions that are difficult to define for agents who have never encountered them (esp. the agents who are not aware of the game)

 ### Was Steve Jobs a Shill?

 - so, assume for a second that shadowy groups of people coordinate